-Now that you know the meaning of the phrasal verb, it’s time to learn how to put it in a sentence.
+Now that you know it’s meaning, let’s see how to put it in a sentence.

-And again, there isn’t much secret here.
-For example, you can say things like
+Again, there isn’t much secret here.
+You can simply say things like

-Well, let me tell you here something that I think it’s really interesting.
-We use the word “find out” with the word “truth”.
+Well, let me tell you something that I think it’s really interesting.
+The use of “find out” with “truth” is very common.
 So, we have a collocation here.
-The collocation is “find out the truth about something”.
+The collocation to learn is “find out the truth about something”.
 Don’t forget that.
-So, just write it on your notebook and start creating sentences with it.
-Now, let’s go on with other examples with “find out”.
+Jot it down on your lexical notebook and make up sentences with it.

 I guess you realized that in the last sentence I said “found out”.
 And why was that?
 Because it’s the past tense of “find out”.